wobbals/opentok-ios-sdk/docs/src/Using_iOS-template.md

 	The additional frameworks and libraries include the following: AudioToolbox.framework, AVFoundation.framework, CFNetwork.framework, CoreAudio.framework, CoreMedia.framework, CoreTelephony.framework, CoreVideo.framework, libz.dylib, libstdc++.dylib, MobileCoreServices.framework,
 	OpenGLES.framework, QuartzCore.framework, Security.framework, SystemConfiguration.framework.

-6. In the project manager, select your project and click the Build Settings tab.
-At the top of the Build Settings tab, click All
-(to reveal all build settings).
-Under the Linking section, click to the right of Other Linker Flags, and add `-ObjC`.

 Next steps: